OpenHamradioFirmware/G90Tools/README.md

 - Wait for the dump to complete.
 - Convert hex to bin: `xxd -g 1 -r < bl.hex > bl.bin`

+Alternatively, an already encrypted binary is included and can be flashed to the target directly to simplify things.
+If going this route, simply run `make TTYUSB=/dev/ttyUSB0 flash-encrypted-prebuilt` from the `extract_bl` directory.
+Run the steps above to extract the bootloader binary.
+Then the key can then be recovered from the dump like so: `dd if=bl.bin skip=7496 bs=1 count=32 2> /dev/null > key.bin`.

 ## External tools

 - [DaleFarnsworth/g90updatefw](https://github.com/DaleFarnsworth/g90updatefw)